ImHangLi/verkle-rust/README.md

 Now, let's implement the Verkle tree structure using polynomial commitments at each node.

-💡 **Cryptographic Hint:** In Verkle trees, each internal node contains a commitment to a polynomial whose evaluations correspond to the children of that node.
+In Verkle trees, each internal node contains a commitment to a polynomial whose evaluations correspond to the children of that node.
 This allows for more compact proofs compared to Merkle trees.

 ```rust
 use rand::thread_rng;